whatisnuclear/website/_posts/2020-01-26-offshore-power-systems.md

 5, 1973 with Docket No. STN 50-437.
 The application included a Plant Design Report and an Environmental Report.

+(Actually if you're searching the NRC ADAMS website, you should search for Docket Number 05000437 in order to find OPS documents).

 In 1975, the NRC issued a massive [712-page Environmental Statement regarding offshore nuclear plants](https://babel.hathitrust.org/cgi/pt?id=ien.35556030595474&view=thumb&seq=141)